 - Demonstrates an intellectual curiosity over a broad range of interests

-AP COURSES OFFERED AT WCI
+AP COURSES AND EXAMS OFFERED AT WCI

-English Literature and Composition
+- English – ENG 4UW – > English Literature and Composition Exam

 THE AP EXAMINATIONS

-Students enrolled in AP courses write the AP examination in the first two weeks of May.
+Students enrolled in AP courses (may) write the AP examination in the first two weeks of May.
 Waterloo Collegiate will coordinate the time and place of the examinations and direct students to resource materials.
 Exam marks are released to students at the beginning of July.
-Students may elect to inform Universities of their marks.
+Students may elect to inform universities of their marks.
 The student is responsible for determining if credit in an AP course is acknowledged for advanced placement at individual post-secondary institutions.